pulumi/pulumi/docs/design/packages.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) in many aspects.

 There are two special "top-types" that may refer to any type: `object` and `any`.
-The `object` type is a standard statically typed top-type, that any type may coercere to implicitly.
+The `object` type is a standard statically typed top-type, that any type may coerce to implicitly.
 Regaining specific typing from that type, however, must be done through explicit downcasts; it alone has no operations.
 The `any` type, in contrast, enjoys dynamically typed operations by default.
 It may therefore be cast freely between types, which may lead to runtime failures at the point of attempting to access members that are missing (versus `object` which inspects runtime type identity).

 Because all instances are objects, we must talk about `null`.
 By default, types do not include the special value `null` in their domain.
-To include it in a type's domain, suffix athat type `T` with a question mark, as in `T?`.
+To include it in a type's domain, suffix that type `T` with a question mark, as in `T?`.

 TODO[pulumi/coconut#64]: at the moment, we have not yet implemented non-null types.
 Instead, all types include `null`
     in the legal domain of values.
 It remains to be seen whether we'll actually go forward with non-nullability.